periakteon/dunamis/project-steps.md

 - [ ] Step 11: Implement Zod Integration for Request Validation

-  - **Task**: Create system for validating request data using Zod schemas
+  - **Task**: Create system for validating request data using Zod schemas.
+When validated, the request data should be transformed and added to the request body and can be accessed by the controller method (in a type-safe way).
   - **Files**:
     - `src/validation/zod.ts`: Zod integration utilities
     - `src/decorators/validation.ts`: Validation decorators